-It’s now official : Torres del Paine has the highest density of pumas on Earth.
-While Chilean Patagonia has a healthy population of pumas thanks to conservation efforts the past decade, Torres del Paine stands out for its puma sighting opportunities, especially throughout the hilly plains of the park.
+It’s now official: Torres del Paine has the highest density of pumas on Earth.
+While Chilean Patagonia has a healthy population of pumas thanks to conservation efforts over the past decade, Torres del Paine stands out for its puma sighting opportunities, especially throughout the hilly plains of the park.

-For thousands of years, pumas have shared the same territory with humans.
-During the colonial period, the puma’s natural environment deteriorated with the decrease of its natural prey, forcing it to feed on domestic livestock opportunities.
-However, things have changed as estancias are now understanding the importance of protecting this fascinating species.
-Today, travelers can spot pumas on a puma tracking experience in Torres del Paine national park and surrounding areas, where pumas used to be hunted.
+For thousands of years, pumas (also called cougar or mountain lion) have shared the same territory with humans.
+During the colonial period, the puma’s natural environment deteriorated with the decrease of its natural prey, forcing it to feed on domestic livestock.
+However, things have changed as estancias are now understanding the importance of protecting this fascinating wild cat.
+Today, travelers can spot pumas on a puma tracking experience in Torres del Paine National Park and surrounding areas, where pumas used to be hunted.

 Pumas are now protected through sustainable tourism.
 And if you’re a nature lover, puma spotting should definitely be on your bucket list!